Frequently Asked Questions - Do You Get a Settlement from Workers Compensation?

 If you are interested in the possibility of overall settlement, you will want to have discussions with your attorney to begin the process.
 The Employer/Carrier rarely makes an offer without the injured worker starting the negotiations by providing an initial demand for settlement.
 Typically, your attorney will provide an initial demand for settlement on your behalf often starting significantly higher than the case is probably worth.
 Obviously, the goal is to encourage the Employer/Carrier to offer as much money as possible understanding that they have no obligation to settle either.

 Settlement negotiations can also be conducted at a mediation. .
 Mediation is an opportunity for both sides to meet and attempt to reach an agreement with help of a neutral and independent mediator.
-Some mediations are court ordered while others are completely voluntary.
+Some mediations are court-ordered while others are completely voluntary.
 If both sides are interested in settlement, the Employer/Carrier may want to set up a voluntary mediation to discuss overall settlement only.
-If there are medical or lost wage claims filed on your behalf, a court ordered state mediation would need to occur before having your day in court on those particular issues.
-While the real purpose of a court ordered mediation is to resolve any lost wage or medical issues, this is also an opportunity to discuss the possibility of overall settlement.
-In most situations, the Employer/Carrier would prefer to discuss overall settlement of the entire claim rather than resolve a lost wage or medical issue since it would result in a complete resolution of your case.
+If there are medical or lost wage claims filed on your behalf, a court-ordered state mediation would need to occur before having your day in court on those particular issues.
+While the real purpose of a court-ordered mediation is to resolve any lost wage or medical issues, this is also an opportunity to discuss the possibility of the overall settlement.
+In most situations, the Employer/Carrier would prefer to discuss the overall settlement of the entire claim rather than resolve a lost wage or medical issue since it would result in a complete resolution of your case.